-8 things the John Deere Z445 has problems with
+8 Common John Deere Z445 Problems

 The John Deere Z445 is a pretty gnarly zero-turn lawn tractor equipped with a robust 24HP Kawasaki V-twin engine, reaching a maximum speed of 8.5 mph.
 It’s designed for both homeowners and professional landscapers, offering precise cuts on uneven terrains due to its exceptional steering and hydraulic systems.
 However, the Z445 has its share of issues.
 This guide aims to highlight the 6 most common issues, their causes, and troubleshooting steps.